OLC-Bioinformatics/redmine-docs/docs/analysis/mlst.md

 Then add the SEQID's on separate lines to match the rest of the document.

 Note that FASTA files can also be attatched to the issue and be processed.
 This can used in addition to or instead of SEQIDs.
-However, there is a 5MB limit to the attatched file enforced by Redmine
+However, there is a 5MB limit to the attatched file enforced by Redmine.

 #### Example

-For an example mlst see [issue 34327](https://redmine.biodiversity.agr.gc.ca/issues/34327) or [issue 34328](https://redmine.biodiversity.agr.gc.ca/issues/34328)
+For an example mlst see [issue 34327](https://redmine.biodiversity.agr.gc.ca/issues/34327) or [issue 34328](https://redmine.biodiversity.agr.gc.ca/issues/34328).

 #### Interpreting Results